dotlang/language/Enhancements.md

 Y - Same as what we have for fields `:=` we can have it for methods.
 `int get(int x) := this.obj.myMethod;`  any call to `get` will be redirected to this.obj.myMethod.

+N - What if a class requires existence of a method/field when being exposed or included?
+This is related to conflict management. for `expose` this is not needed because exposed member does not interact with the parent class, but when including MyClass, how to specify it needs existence of a method or a field? one solution: add the method or field inside the class and use it normally.
+When this is included in the parent class, it can provide body for the method. but for field, it cannot re-define the field because there will be conflicts. it will use the same field.